The Story Behind The City-Wide Cherry Blossom in SeattleFeb 10, 2021

 I reached out to six stores around the Seattle area and asked if they would like to display my cherry blossoms for free.
 To my surprise, each store owner said yes!
 To meet the demand, I made over 10,000 blossoms in two months.
 I was fortunate to have Kelly Lemon Photography help me kick off my city-wide cherry blossom undertaking with an amazing styled shoot at Fran’s Chocolates.

-At the moment, I had to rush to get everything done, but now I’ve had time to reflect on my experience.
+At the time, I had to rush to get everything done, but now I’ve had time to reflect on my experience.
 Here’s what I did well and what I learned to do better:

 Be conscious of your body